x-square/data_analytics/24-01-advanced-data-analytics.md

 ### Team members at TikTok

-As a new data analyst, you’ll work closely with a talented team of experienced data professionals.
-You’ll also collaborate with TikTok co-workers outside the data team as your project requires.
+As a new data analyst, you'll work closely with a talented team of experienced data professionals.
+You'll also collaborate with TikTok co-workers outside the data team as your project requires.

 #### Data team roles